sugaryourcoffee/vimnote/README.md

     $ sudo apt-get install latex-full

-As a Vimler you are probably more comfortable with key strokes than using the mouse.
+As a Vimler you are probably more comfortable with touch typing than using the mouse.
 If so I recommend zathura.
 To install zathura run

     $ sudo apt-get install zathura

 Tasks can be extracted from a .mom.md file into a syc-task task.
-To use this function installe syc-task with
+To use this function install syc-task with

     $ gem install syc-task